Expectations Change The Way You Deal With Reality

-I think that the cats expression says it all.
+I think that the cat’s expression says it all.

-You plan a wonderful vacation and because we are not sharing the plans in detail with everyone in the family, one of us is planning long days doing nothing but reading or napping; while the other one has nonstop activities planned – one or both of us is going to be disappointed, resentful, and probably ruin the vacation.
+You plan a wonderful vacation and because you are not sharing the plans in detail with everyone in the family, someone is planning long days doing nothing but reading or napping; while the other one has nonstop activities planned – one or both of you is going to be disappointed, resentful, and probably ruin the vacation.

 I remember when I finally got the big promotion.
 I had worked so hard for so long to get to this Senior Vice President position.
 I didn’t go to college, and so I didn’t have a degree like everyone else.
 Every job description says they require one.
 So to finally get this promotion was a big thing for me.
 My goal was achieved and all the hard work was worth it.
 Then my boss says, “you know titles aren’t really important”.
 I could hear the balloon of my enthusiasm pop and blow across the room.
 I think I was more deflated than the balloon as I left his office.

 The thing about expectations is that they generally build up to something that isn’t possible to maintain or isn’t realistic in the first place.
-When we release the expectations, we are free to enjoy what we already have.
-I always think of body weight/size being one of those things that we sometimes put unrealistic expectations around.
+When you release the expectations, you are free to enjoy what you already have.

 What do you see when you look at that photo now?
 Do you realize you were already a healthy weight, that nothing was wrong with you – your butt wasn’t too fat, your chest wasn’t too flat, your thighs were not really thunder thighs?

 I believe in doing my best.
 I also believe that I shouldn’t beat myself up when my best isn’t getting it done.
 I believe that when that happens, I just need to regroup and figure out an outside the box idea.

 Never forget that you are one of a kind.
 Never forget that if there weren’t any need for you in all your uniqueness to be on this earth, you wouldn’t be here in the first place.
 And never forget, no matter how overwhelming life’s challenges and problems seem to be, that one person can make a difference in the world.
 In fact, it is always because of one person that all changes that matter in the world come about.
-So be that one person.
+So be that one person – Buckminster Fuller

 I also believe that my expectations should be about me, not other people.
 I believe in what others are capable of being, I see the greatness in them.
 I also know that not everyone is interested in being everything they are capable of being, or they are refusing to see their greatness.

 So have gratitude and appreciation for where you are.
 Have dreams and goals to meet that raise you up.
 Give the best you have.
 Be happy with where you are.
 Go out and do something remarkable!